Who Are The Parties To A Mortgage?

 Before you can close your loan, an underwriter must approve it.
 An underwriter reviews your mortgage application, including your credit history, income and ability to repay the loan.

 The underwriter also reviews the home appraisal, completed by a third-party appraiser, then places a value on the home you plan to buy.
-Once the underwriter determines your application meets guidelines, your loan will be approved for closing.
+Once the underwriter determines your application meets the guidelines, your loan will be approved for closing.

 The appraiser doesn’t represent any particular person or company involved in the mortgage process.
 However, the appraisal has to meet specific requirements set by the lender.
 These requirements are expressed in the purchase contract and vary across loan programs.
 Several factors play a role in determining a home’s appraised value, including: